richardjonyo/data-engineering-zoomcamp/README.md

 ## Problem statement
-The project involved the following:
+The goals of the project include:

-* Selecting a dataset that one is interested in
+* Collect coal production data from the Mine Safety and Health Administration (Extract)
-* Creating a pipeline for processing the dataset and placing it to a datalake (Google Cloud Storage)
+* Process the data to generate derived quantities for further analysis (Transform).</li>
-* Creating a pipeline for moving the data from the lake to a data warehouse (Google BigQuery)
+* Save the transformed data in Big Query (Load).</li>
-* Transforming the data in the data warehouse (DBT and prepare it for the dashboard
+* Orchestrate the pipeline using an orchestration tool.</li>
-* Creating a dashboard (Google Data Studio)
+* Generate a report summarizing some of the findings.</li>

 ## Technologies used
 * Google Cloud Platform (GCP): Cloud-based auto-scaling platform by Google